peteamiri/Tutorials/SalesForce/CertNote2.md

 Jigsaw – Contacts (over 30M business contacts) (to buy) D & B (Dun and bradstreet) – Business credit reports

-Import these fields to Salesforce and even compare current Salesforce data to update Inactive – Bad phone Number, email address or they are no longer with the company listed By default – 300 additions per user license / per month but cleaning does not effect your limits.
+Import these fields to SalesForce and even compare current SalesForce data to update Inactive – Bad phone Number, email address or they are no longer with the company listed By default – 300 additions per user license / per month but cleaning does not effect your limits.